 Set your phone timer for 1 hour increments and take a photo of what the family is doing every time it goes off.
-This is an easy way to document this weird time in your lives and be able to look back on it.
+This is an easy way to document this strange time in your lives and be able to look back on it.
 Use the previous tips when you do this and if you post it on Instagram, tag #DayInTheLife so I can check it out!
 Another variation of this is to take a photo from the exact same angle every hour to tell the story of your home more than the story of your family.

 Other blog posts you might be interested in: